 The following retreat cabins are available for personal retreat on upper Khandroling from Spring through late fall before the snow falls: Mandarava cabin, Thodgal cabin, Guardian cabin, and Rinpoche's cabin.
 Khandroling facilities include: Potable water; Bathhouse with two showers and flush toilets; Kitchen with gas powered refrigeration and cooking stove; Portable potties and outdoor showers for campers.
 In addition, there is a Dark Retreat cabin not far from Khandroling at an address on Shelburne Falls Road.
 The Dark Retreat cabin has four rooms for dark retreat, and one room downstairs for "light" personal retreat.
 The Dark Retreat cabin is available year round.
 With prior arrangement, food can be delivered daily for a minimal fee.

-Please visit our Accommodations on Khandroling page for more information on the retreat cabins and camping on the land.
+Please visit our Accommodations page for more information on the retreat cabins and camping on the land.